-This list compiles the top apps to help customer service teams save time, reduce effort, and provide holistic customer support.
+These 10 customer service apps help us save time, reduce effort, and provide holistic support.

 In no particular order, the ten best customer service apps are:

 We’re all familiar with the social network at this point.
 Small businesses capitalized on Facebook’s niche marketing early on to win customers.
 Overtime, the platform has become a place where people build relationships with brands and organizations just as much as friends and family.

 Since customers live on Facebook anyway, bring your support to them.
 Offer real-time messaging, FAQs, and product information on your Facebook page.
 Eliminate customer effort by removing the need to go to your website or submit a support ticket at all.

 Integrate this app with your helpdesk to seamlessly connect customer support with Facebook.

 In Groove, it’s a simple process to funnel your Facebook messages into your customer service software.
 They look just like an average support email, so it won’t disrupt your workflow, but the customer gets a response directly within Facebook.